druid-io/druid-io.github.io/docs/latest/tutorials/quickstart.md

 To load this data into Druid, you can submit an *ingestion task* pointing to the file.
 We've included a task that loads the `wikiticker-2015-09-12-sampled.json` file included in the archive.
-To submit this task, POST it to Druid in a new terminal window from the druid-0.11.0 directory:
+To submit this task, POST it to Druid in a new terminal window from the druid-latest directory:

 ```bash
 curl -X 'POST' -H 'Content-Type:application/json' -d @quickstart/wikiticker-index.json localhost:8090/druid/indexer/v1/task